 Also Polygon's 7.5 cause accusations of favoritism for Xbox360 games by Sony fans due to the fact that Polygon was funded by Microsoft.

 Ben Croshaw didn't particularly like the game (not nearly as much as BioShock Infinite, at any rate), as he felt zombies were overused and that it felt like Uncharted (a game that he doesn't particularly mind, but has something of a dislike for having generic gameplay) with more stealth elements.
 He knew exactly what kind of backlash he was going to get while he was still playing the game, much less writing the review, and has calmly asked the game's fans if they could agree to disagree.
 However, even he ended up placing the game at tied-for-runner-up in his Top 5 Games of 2013, calling it "basically good but [he] was kinda 'meh' about at the time".

 To say that any critic who doesn't name The Last of Us as their Game of the Year is met with immediate hostility would be an understatement.
 Even though there are quiteafew titles that have received just as much praise.

-Also inverted in some cases.
-There are some fans who laughed at any reviewer that called this game the so-called Citizen Kane of gaming.
+There are also some fans who laughed at any reviewer that called this game the so-called Citizen Kane of gaming.
 Which is fair, as Citizen Kane was only considered a masterpiece over a decade after its release, and launch day reviews are known for having exaggerated knee-jerk declarations.

 In the ending, is Joel a noble Papa Wolf or an ultimately selfish man motivated by the Adult Fear of losing another daughter?
 That, or perhaps he's so vengeful against humanity, he's willing to damn them all for daring to take another little girl's life, considering what happened to his daughter in the prologue.